basnijholt/home-assistant-config/guide.md

     * Shake: shuffle song
     * Put label up and move it a bit on the table to put it in either [Volume, Brightness, Hue] (the TV will also display in which mode it is).
 Rotating the cube will change the volume, brightness, or hue.
 * In Home Assistant app
-    * *Going to sleep button*: turns everything off in the house and sets “night mode” (all the lights will automatically turn red when triggered)
+    * *Going to sleep button*: turns everything off in the house and sets “sleep mode” (all the lights will automatically turn red when triggered)

 ## Automatic
 * Lights in hall, toilet, bathroom, and kitchen automatically turn on